 Lawyers also gain additional compensation as a certain percentage of the money earned for marriage expenses, property divisions associated with divorces, and child support payments.

 It is not uncommon for lawyers to recommend that parents abduct the children “first.”
 Conflicts between parents are boosted even in case there are possibilities to make amends again.
 Children are disconnected from their parents who have no problems.
 These parents are not punished because of the country’s sole custody law.

-These parents are very negative for “visitations” that provide opportunities for parents and children who can not see each other to meet.
-They decide the low frequency of visitation.
+These parents are very negative about “visitations” that provide opportunities for parents and children who can not see each other to meet.
+They decide on the low frequency of visitation.
 No punishment is enforced if the parent who robbed does not keep the visitation promise.